tori-rodgers/2025-software-dev-problem-set/README.md

 ## DS&A Learning Loop:
 You'll run this loop whether it's your first time studying a problem, or the 15th.

-1. 15-20 minutes -> Try to solve, from memory with the skills you currently have, no outside resources
+1. 15-20 minutes -> Try to solve, from memory with the skills you currently have, no outside resources (no google, no notes)
-2. 30-45 minutes - Study solutions in LeetCode and watch the linked NeetCode solution video, play around with solution code to understand deeper logic and how that answer works
+2. 30-45 minutes - Study the solutions available in LeetCode and watch the linked NeetCode solution video.
+Play around with the solution code you study, changing different pieces of it and running it to see what happens.
+Take the time to understand the pieces of logic that make this solution work.
 3. 5 minutes - take a short rest to reset short term memory, don't look at your screen at all, get a drink of water and clear your mind
 4. Run the loop again

 ## Software Development - Foundational Data Structures & Algorithms

-**You may use any programming language you want to solve these problems**.
+**Use Java, C#, JavaScript, or Python to solve problems in this list, depending on your tech career path**.

 As you work through the problem set, store a solution file for each problem in the `solutions` directory.